 Only if I receive an invitation to walk the red carpet at the Academy Awards.
 Apart from that, I’ll take back the weight and enjoy the physical, social, and emotional pleasure of food.

 Oh, and if that awards invitation does arrive, I’ll be purchasing the much cheaper knock-off version.
-You can also purchase the Blueprint Cleanse on FreshDirect and use my link to get $100 off!
-So that is like two days of the cleanse for free!
+You can also purchase the Blueprint Cleanse on FreshDirect and use my link to get $25 off!

 Disclosure: Amazingly, no one paid me to do this.
 I shelled out the whole $200 on my own plus $11.99 for the extra juice on day one.
 Please feel free to click on my actual affiliate links to help pay for my juice debt.